mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/security/policy-controls/gatekeeper/index.md

 - You must have a properly deployed and running cluster.
 For information about deploying Kubernetes with default settings on different types of infrastructures, see the [Choose Infrastructure][choose-infrastructure] topic.

-- If you install Kommander with a custom configuration, make sure you enabled gatekeeper.
+- If you install Kommander with a custom configuration, make sure you enabled Gatekeeper.

 ## Use Gatekeeper